osohq/oso-nest-doc-mgmt/README.md

     1. Can get a list of permissions from oso (oso.query_rule("allow", user, Variable("action", resource)).
 And return t\
 hat list of permissions to the UI.
 So the logic stays in one place.

-1. Closing remark: "it makes me just want to write the spec out in plain English because that's basically what the rules\
+1. Describe customer closing remark: "it makes me just want to write the spec out in plain English because that's basically what the rules\
  are anyway"

 ### Outro: